netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 # Hooray "extra" ALPHABITZ!

-ALPHABITZ extends rapidly into LEXICAL_SCIENCE.
+ALPHABITZ extends rapidly into LEXICAL_SCIENCE, for extra conceptual ACCESSIBILITY!

-> Optimize INPUT text with GEMINI AGENTS and MECHANISMS to generate actual "EXTRA" intelligence.
+> Optimize INPUT text with GEMINI AGENTS and MECHANISMS for accessible expression of human mentality - via generation of actual "EXTRA" intelligence.

 ___